arjun-menon/Old-Projects/ReadMe.md

 Old Projects
 ============
-Here is an archive of projects I've worked on in the past and am no longer actively working on.
-Some of the non-trivial ones here are:
+This is an archive of projects I've worked on in the past and am no longer actively working on.
+Some of the non-trivial ones are:

 * **Python**
 	* [Distributed Graph Algorithms](https://github.com/arjungmenon/Old-Projects/tree/master/Distributed-Graph-Algorithms) (2012)